deepchecks/deepchecks/docs/source/user-guide/general/ci_cd.rst

 pushing to a repository or creating a pull request.

 We will use the same functions as defined in airflow above with slight changes, and run them in the GitHub Actions steps on every push to the `main` branch.
-Note that we might want to stop the pipeline in case of a suite not passing, in this case we can change the methods return types from `return suite_result.passed()` to:
+Note that we might want to stop the pipeline when a suite fails.
+In this case we can change the methods return types from `return suite_result.passed()` to:

 .. code-block:: python